petr7555/tdt4259-individual-assignment/design-doc.md

 How will you frame the problem?
 For example, fraud detection can be framed as an unsupervised (outlier detection, graph cluster) or supervised problem (e.g., classification).

+Problem statement: Declare how you’ll frame the problem.

 ### 5.2.
 Data

 What data will you use to train your model?
 What input data is needed during serving?

+Data: Describe the data and entities your data science model will be using.

 ### 5.3.
 Techniques

 What machine learning techniques will you use?
 How will you clean and prepare the data (e.g., excluding outliers) and create features?

+Techniques: Outline the data science techniques you’ll try/tried.
+Include baselines for comparison.

 ### 5.4.
 Experimentation & Validation